Stimulant Addiction: Common Substances and Expert Stimulant Abuse Treatment

 Treating Stimulant Addiction - Treatment Approaches We Utilize

 Individuals who use stimulants – like prescription drugs, methamphetamine, and cocaine – tend to need professional help at some point.
-When treating addiction to stimulants, we use various types of treatment approaches to ensure patients get the help they need.
+When providing stimulant abuse treatment, we use various types of evidence-based approaches to ensure patients get the comprehensive help they need to reclaim their lives.
 We create personalized treatment plans for each patient, which usually include the following:

 Individual and Group Therapy

-When patients attend any of our treatment programs, we use individual and group therapy.
-Individual therapy is one-on-one with a counselor, where patients explore the underlying causes of their stimulant use disorder.
+When patients attend any of our programs, we utilize individual and group therapy as foundational elements of stimulant addiction treatment.
+Individual therapy is one-on-one with a counselor, where patients explore the underlying causes of their stimulant dependence and look into how it has affected their lives and those around them.
 They also look into how it has affected their lives and those around them.

 Group therapy is done for similar reasons – a group of people experiencing similar issues get together with a therapist and discuss their problems.
 This allows them to connect with each other and learn from others who understand what they’re going through.